osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 - `/opt/perfsonar-tp/psconfig` — perfSONAR pSConfig files (baseline remotes and archives)

-- `/opt/perfsonar-tp/conf/node_exporter.defaults` — node_exporter options override; disables the
-  `cpufreq` collector that panics on hosts with offline CPUs (procfs v0.10.0 bug)

-- `/var/www/html` — Apache webroot with index.html (required for healthcheck)
+- `/var/www/html` — Apache webroot (needed for certbot HTTP-01 ACME challenges)

-- `/etc/apache2` — Apache config including `sites-available/default-ssl.conf` (patched by entrypoint wrapper)
+- `/etc/apache2/sites-available/default-ssl.conf` — the one Apache file the entrypoint wrapper patches to point at LE certs; the rest of Apache config stays inside the container

 **What's NOT seeded:**